-Since this is a checklist, there must be a condition for guides to be considered completed and got checked.
-By default, if a user completes a guide, it means the guide reached its goal and can win the thick.
+Since this is a checklist, there must be a condition for guides to be considered completed and checked.
+By default, if a user completes a guide, it means the Guide reached its goal and can win the tick.

 To set custom goals for guides, click on Guide is Completed or on the pencil icon.

-In the opening window, you can switch to Goal Reached to set a new goal to condition the guide.
+In the opening window, you can switch to Goal Reached to set a specific goal condition.

 In this example, we'll continue with the default setting.

-Next, access the Configure tab and define a targeting page for the checklist to decide which pages you want it to be visible.
+Next, access the Configure tab and define a targeting page for the Checklist to decide which pages you want to be visible.
 Here, it's set to all the pages the playground dashboard has.

 Set the appearance for the Checklist.
 In this example, when the end-user access the target URL, it will show already open (Open by Default option), and when all guides' goals are completed, it won't show anymore (Hide as Completed option).